Intentional change starts with longing and imagination.

 Maya helped me to see that I could use my grief as my power.
 I had empathy and the skills to guide others through this unimaginable misery.

-I started a free clinic for Ukrainian mothers here.
+I started a free clinic for displaced Ukrainian mothers here.
 Working with them has helped me to heal myself each day.

-Now, I have brought my remaining family members here, and I support them through the work I do with private clients.
+I have brought my remaining family members here, and I support them through the work I do with private clients.
 Although the horrors continue, we focus on caring for each other and finding small everyday joys.

 Helena